practual/dubus/README.md

     - `routeNumber`: as above,
     - `direction`: either 'O' for outbound or 'I' for inbound,
     - `towards`: either the `toLocation` or the `fromLocation` of the route, depending on `direction`.

+### Arrival times ###
+    api/stop/[stop number]/arrivals/
+where `[stop number]` is interpreted as above.
+Returns the most imminent arrivals at the given stop, as a JSON object with the following attributes:
+- `arrivalsRetrievedTime`: time at which data was retrieved, in the format HH:MM,
+- `arrivingBuses`: a list of the most imminent arrivals, where each item is a JSON object with attributes:
+    - `routeNumber`: as above,
+    - `waitTime`: integer number of minutes until arrival of the bus (relative to `arrivalsRetrievedTime`), rounded down, in the format 'X mins'.
+If less than one minute, 'Due' is returned instead.